High School Student Resources

 6. Additional Reminders and Information

-Order your KU ID Card, which is the official University of Kansas identification card for students, faculty, staff, and other members of the KU community.
-It gives you access to campus resources, including buildings, libraries, and computer labs.
+As a non-degree seeking student, you are also eligible to order a KU ID Card, which is the official University of Kansas identification card for students, faculty, staff, and other members of the KU community.
+It provides access to campus resources, including buildings, libraries, and computer labs.

-As a non-degree seeking student, you have access to a variety of academic and support resources.
-Use the link below to review these services and learn how to take advantage of them.
+You also have access to a variety of academic and support resources as a non-degree seeking student.
+Use the link below to explore these services and learn how to take advantage of them.

 form